Halvani/Constituent-Treelib/README.md

 - Easy construction of constituent trees from raw (or already processed) sentences
 - Multilingual (currently CTL supports [eight languages](#Available_models_and_languages))
 - Convenient export of tree visualizations to various [file formats](#Export_visualization)
-- Extraction of phrases according to given <a href="https://dkpro.github.io/dkpro-core/releases/2.2.0/docs/tagset-reference.html">phrasal categories</a>
+- Extraction of phrases according to their <a href="https://dkpro.github.io/dkpro-core/releases/2.2.0/docs/tagset-reference.html">phrasal categories</a>
-- Automatic setup of the necessary NLP pipeline, which downloads and installs the models automatically on demand
+- Automatic setup of the necessary NLP pipeline (loads and installs the benepar and spaCy models on demand)
+- No API dependency (after downloading the models CTL can be used completely offline)
 - Extensively documented source code
-- No API dependency (CTL can be used completely offline)

 # Installation